 Passive Balancing Allows All Cells to Appear to Have the Same Capacity

 Initially, a battery stack may have fairly well matched cells.
 But over time, the cell matching degrades due to charge/discharge cycles, elevated temperature, and general aging.
 A weak battery cell will charge and discharge faster than stronger or higher capacity cells and thus it becomes the limiting factor in the run-time of a system.
 Passive balancing allows the stack to look like every cell has the same capacity as the weakest cell.
 Using a relatively low current, it drains a small amount of energy from high SoC cells during the charging cycle so that all cells charge to their maximum SoC.
 This is accomplished by using a switch and bleed resistor in parallel with each battery cell.

 The high SoC cell is bled off (power is dissipated in the resistor) so that charging can continue until all cells are fully charged.

-The LTC6804 features internal passive balancing (figure 3) and can also be configured with external MOSFETs if desired (figure 4), as shown below.
+The LTC6804 features internal passive balancing (Figure 3) and can also be configured with external MOSFETs if desired (Figure 4).
 It also has an optional programmable passive balancing discharge timer that allows the user more system configuration flexibility.

 For customers that wish to maximize system run-time and charge more efficiently, active balancing is the best option.
 With active cell balancing, energy is not wasted, but rather redistributed to other cells in the stack while both charging and discharging.
 When discharging, the weaker cells are replenished by the stronger cells, extending the time for a cell to reach its fully depleted state.
-For more on active balancing, see the continuation blog titled "Active Battery Cell Balancing."
+For more on active balancing, see the technical article “Active Battery Cell Balancing.”